 - Sunflower seeds

 Once you’ve successfully put an end to your hair’s recession, it may still be possible to regrow your hair and lower it permanently.
-Here are four ways I recommend doing so.
+Here are three ways I recommend doing so.

 1. Use a Dermaroller

 A dermaroller is a microneedling tool that enables you to increase blood flow to the scalp.
 As such, it’s a great tool to use if you’d like to lower your hairline after it has receded.
 Here’s how it works: